 Friends having a fun picnic in the park with a Shih Tzu, enjoying a sunny day outdoors.

-Dog-friendly outdoor spaces to explore this spring
+Outdoor dog-friendly places in Montreal to explore this spring

 Summit Woods (Westmount Summit)